 Responsible Investment: Responsible Investment: concept, rationale, implications, challenges, and opportunities.
-Socially Responsible Investment: Green Bonds, Carbon Credits.
-Socially Responsible Mutual Funds.
-Global Reporting Initiatives.
+Socially Responsible Investment: Green Bonds, Carbon Credits, Socially Responsible Mutual Funds, Global Reporting Initiatives.

 - Identify an organisation and suggest key initiatives required to enhance the contribution of that organisation towards Sustainable Development and measure the quantum of improvements that would be achieved by the implementation of such initiatives. - 2.
-Visit the website of UNDP and other related internet resources wherein the cases related to action taken for achieving the SDGs are specified and compare it with the organisation chosen in unit 1 above and present report of the benchmarking exercise and the new suggestions/recommendations for taking the organisation to the next level. - 3.
+Visit the website of UNDP and other related internet resources wherein the cases related to action taken for achieving the SDGs are specified and compare it with the organization chosen in unit 1 above and present report of the benchmarking exercise and the new suggestions/ recommendations for taking the organization to the next level. - 3.
 Prepare and present a report on Smart Cities Mission Initiative of Government of India highlighting the strategy, key features of Smart Cities, achievements, and challenges. - 4.
 Identify an organisation which is integrating practices (green initiative, dry waste management, recycling, etc.) related to SDGs of responsible Production & Consumption.
-Prepare and present the report of its strategies highlighting the cumulative impact of its outcome. - 5.
+Prepare and pre-sent the report of its strategies highlighting the cumulative impact of its outcome. - 5.
 Identify a company dealing with green bonds in India, analyse its business model.
 Prepare and present a report of its contribution to the environment.

-1. Reid, D. (1995).
-Sustainable Development: An Introductory Guide.
-London: Earthscan Publications Ltd.
+1. Reid.D (1995).
+Sustainable Development: An Introductory Guide, London: Earthscan Publications Ltd.

-- Edwards, A. R., & Orr, D. W. (2005).
+- 1. Edwards .A.R., & Orr .D.W (2005).
 The Sustainability Revolution: Portrait of a Paradigm Shift.
-British Columbia: New Society Publishers. - Rogers, P. P., Jalal, K. F., & Boyd, J. A. (2012).
-An Introduction to Sustainable Development.
-Abingdon: Routledge. - 3.
-Stokke, O. (2018).
-Sustainable Development.
-Abingdon: Routledge.
+British Columbia: New Society Publishers. - 2.
+Rogers .P.P., Jalal .K.F., & Boyd .J.A (2012).
+An Introduction to Sustainable Development, Abingdon: Routledge. - 3.
+Stokke .O (2018).
+Sustainable Development, Abingdon: Routledge.

-SEC -03 - COMPUTER SKILLS FOR BUSINESS
+SEC- 03- COMPUTER SKILLS FOR BUSINESS

-Course Objectives: To provide an exposure to the use of office automation software and accountingpackage software in making business decisions.
+Course Objectives: To provide an exposure to the use of office automation software and accounting package software in making business decisions.